skoona/SknServices/README.md

 user profile options, they would be allowed to view/download commission reports for that branch, and all branch in their user profile.

 Implementations of AccessProfile would evaluate these entries when accessing secured content.
-Programmatic calls to the AccessProfile will need to include a user's list of assigned agencies (options), and assigned roles for validation of their access privileges.
+Programmatic calls to the AccessProfile will need to include a user's list of assigned branches (options), and assigned roles for validation of their access privileges.

 ###If the permission has options, at least one user options must match!

 This allows for the options attribute to override the one value specified in the URI.
-When XML options attribute list all agencies for with this service enabled, the user will be required to have at least one option in their profile and the specific authorizedRole.
+When XML options attribute list all branches for with this service enabled, the user will be required to have at least one option in their profile and the specific authorizedRole.